Powerlearnproject/se-assignment-2-introduction-to-software-engineering-marywam/README.md

 Agile Model: This is an iterative and incremental approach where the software is developed in short cycles (sprints) with continuous feedback and adaptation.
 Think of building a house one floor at a time, getting feedback on each floor before building the next.
 This model is more flexible and adaptable to changes but requires good communication and planning within the development team.

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering:

+Answer:

+Agile and Waterfall are two prominent approaches to software development, each with distinct characteristics.
+Here's a breakdown to help you understand the key differences and ideal use cases:

+Waterfall Model:

+Sequential Approach:

+Follows a linear, step-by-step process.
+Each phase (planning, design, development, testing, deployment, maintenance) must be completed entirely before moving to the next.
+Imagine a waterfall, where water flows down in a single direction.

+Strengths:

+Structured and predictable: Clear phases and milestones make project management and resource allocation easier.
+Suitable for well-defined requirements: When project requirements are clear and unlikely to change, Waterfall provides a structured path to completion.
+Clear documentation: Emphasis on documentation in each phase ensures clear communication and knowledge transfer within the team.

+Weaknesses:

+Inflexible: Adapting to changing requirements during later stages can be difficult and costly.
+Slow to adapt: May not be suitable for projects with evolving needs or where user feedback is crucial for shaping the final product.
+Limited user involvement: Less emphasis on continuous user feedback can lead to a final product that doesn't fully meet user needs.

+Agile Model:

+Iterative and Incremental:

+ Development happens in short cycles (sprints) with continuous testing, feedback, and adaptation.
+Think of building a house one floor at a time, getting user feedback on each floor before building the next.

+Strengths:

+Flexible and adaptable: Easily accommodates changing requirements and incorporates user feedback throughout the development process.
+Faster time-to-market: Iterative delivery allows for quicker releases of usable features.
+Stronger focus on user feedback: Continuous user involvement ensures the product aligns with user needs.

+Weaknesses:

+Unpredictable timelines: The constantly evolving nature of Agile can make it challenging to estimate project timelines and costs accurately.
+Requires strong communication and collaboration: The success of Agile hinges on effective communication and collaboration within the development team.
+May not be ideal for complex projects with strict regulations: The flexible nature of Agile might not be suitable for projects with stringent compliance requirements.
+Choosing the Right Model:

+Waterfall is a good choice for projects with well-defined requirements, limited budget and time constraints, and projects where strict regulations or compliance is required (e.g., medical device development).

+Agile is a good choice for projects with evolving requirements, a need for early and frequent user feedback, and fast-paced environments where innovation is key (e.g., mobile app development, web applications).

+Requirements engineering is the detective work of software development.
+It involves  investigating and understanding what the software needs to do (requirements) to meet user needs and project goals.

 What is requirements engineering?
 Describe the process and its importance in the software development lifecycle.
 Software Design Principles: